Pan in India

 What Are Their Lives Like?

 The Panos are Oriya speaking people while some of them also speak Hindi.
 They are non-vegetarian and rice is their staple food.
 The majority of Panos live by farming or fishing.
-They take menial jobs because they are Dalits.
+They take menial jobs because they are low class.
 Pan people have faced considerable health problems related to contaminated water, poor diet, respiratory infections and lack of medical care.
 Several charitable groups have made efforts to help them with these problems.
 This has helped, but most of them still face these same problems.
 Most Panos worship Hindu and village deities and participate in ancestral worship.
 They are still unreached, according to the Joshua Project web site.

 They are divided into a number of lineages, which regulate marriage alliances and indicate one's ancestry.
 They have only one gotra, the Nagasa.
 Their traditional and primary occupation is to serve as serfs to the land holding communities.
 However a few of them are engaged in private business, in cultivation, as daily wage labourers and as musicians.
 Their literacy rate is 22.8 percent.
 They use both modern and indigenous medicines.